 "The Roman Empire in the Civil War 49–45 BC."
 Brill’s New Pauly Supplements I - Volume 3 : Historical Atlas of the Ancient World.

-Edited by: in collaboration with: Anne-Maria Wittke, Eckart Olshausen, Richard Szydlak, in collaboration with: Vera Sauer and other specialists.
+Edited by: Anne-Maria Wittke, Eckart Olshausen, Richard Szydlak, in collaboration with: Vera Sauer and other specialists.

 Brill Online, 2014.
 Reference.